LasLabs/python-carepoint/README.md

 -----------------------

 * More usage samples
-* Test coverage is showing less than what it actually is (carepoint and db modules)
 * A decent amount of models are missing
 * Create documentation of models
 * Add some basic validations